• Skip to primary navigation

 Vegan Scallops

-If you’re looking for vegan recipes that don’t use fake meat, but have ingredients that have similar textures to meat, check out my entrees list!
-You’ll adore my Vegan Bolognese and this Vegan Chicken with Broccoli!
+If you’re looking for vegan recipes that don’t use faux meat, but have ingredients that have similar textures to meat, check out my entrees list!
+You’ll adore my Vegan Bolognese, Watermelon Tuna, and this Vegan Chicken with Broccoli!

 large king oyster mushroom